Complaints about car finance commission

 The temporary rules apply to your complaint if:

-- the finance provider and car dealer had a discretionary commission arrangement
+- the finance provider and car dealer had a commission arrangement in place.

 - made a complaint to the car dealer or finance provider between 17 November 2023 and 4 December 2025, or